Core Courses – 21 credits total (+3 credit required internship)

 - Internship (3 credits)

-Principles of Business: Management and Marketing (3 credits)
+Principles of Business: Marketing Management and Operations (3 credits)

 Principles of Business: Accounting, Finance and Economics (3 credits)

 This course provides a survey of accounting, finance and economics basics.
 Accounting methodologies, financial analysis, valuation, and macro and micro economics (fiscal and tax policy, privatization, investment, tariff/subsidy, regulation), are studied for both large and small organizations and enterprises.
 Case studies, lecture and in class exercises provide for a practical approach to financial business management.
 Valuation, international macroeconomics, public goods, externalities and the role of business in society are also examined.
 The course assumes no prior knowledge of business techniques or terminology.

 This course will investigate the most pressing and contentious issues in Cultural Heritage today.
 It is intended to foreground some of the arguments which will come up in other courses such as contested heritage, authenticity, interpretation, sustainability etc. It may also include guest lectures from heritage practitioners in order to understand the practical implications of theoretical issues.
 The precise subject matter will be adjusted to focus on current real-world issues.

 Cultural heritage can play an important role in developing an economy and can be the focus of international governmental and non-governmental investment.
 However, such investments may also have a political dimension and cultural heritage can be used to support certain political situations.
 This course will examine the political aspects of cultural heritage and its role in local, regional, national and transnational identities.
 Particular attention will be focused on the role of heritage in regeneration of urban centers, in rebuilding societies after conflict and in connection with large infrastructure projects such as new dams.